XBraid/xbraid/examples/README.md

                 examples/ex-01-cython-alt/ex_01_alt-setup.py

+    + *ex-01-julia/*: is a directory containing an example using the Braid-Julia interface defined in braid.jl ( braid/braid.jl ).
+It solves the same scalar ODE equation as the ex-01 series described above.

+      For instructions on running see

+                examples/ex-01-julia/README.md

 2. ex-02 implements the 1D heat equation on a regular grid, using a very simple implementation.
 This is the next example to read after the various ex-01 cases.